Thinking about teaching abroad? Van shares his experience teaching in Singapore and Qatar as a primary teacher at an international school.

 At the end of the day, I’ll mark any work I need to and set up for the next day.
 Then on most nights, I’ll come home have dinner and be in bed early.
 Some evenings I’ll meet a friend for dinner in the city.
 I’m working on fitting the fitness in either before work or after!

 Did you get to travel in Asia and the Middle East?
-If so, where was your favourite place to visit?

 I got to travel more when we lived in Singapore as we had more public holidays and I had more school holidays.
 That combined with short flights to new destinations made for great travel opportunities.